inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 23. Draw a small box on the right side of your map layout.

-24. The current view of your QGIS project will appear in the new map element (but notice that the old map element doesn’t change!)
+24. The current view of your QGIS project will appear in the new map element (but notice that the old map element doesn’t change!).
 Add a frame for the inset, so that it looks like this:

 .. image:: /static/training/beginner/qgis-inasafe/image271.*